 By this time it was evening and we met back up with P and C. We went to this conveyor belt sushi place.
 For whatever reason, when we met back up, to me the vibe between all of us felt horrible, so I didn’t feel great at that point.

 The next day, we went to Tokyo Tower.
 This is where this big One Piece exhibition is, which C was really excited for because he’s really big into One Piece!
 There was a movie thing where it went through a lot of the arcs of One Piece.
 Then a bunch of “game things” you could to go, like a Usopp slingshot game (there was this one girl who was a fucking pro at it, jesus, it was quite the spectacle watching her), a horror house type thing, a button pressing game, and a VR thing, which I didn’t do unfortunately because I felt slightly sick.
-Q lost her wallet but then found it.
 Overall I didn’t care too much for the One Piece thing but I’m not big into One Piece so I expected that.
 I think C really enjoyed though it so yay!

 Then we went to the main deck, where my nosebleed came back at full force.
 I didn’t think view of the city from there was particularly spectacular.
 Meh.

 We went down, and then headed to Asakusa, where that one temple is, which was meh because as I said, novelty wore off after Meiji Shrine.
 We ate dinner at one of those places where you enter via a wooden sliding door.
 I never knew that was on my bucket list until after I actually went to one of those.
 Anyway, I got Katsudon which was fantastic, 100x better than the 7/11 Bento box I had at the beginning of the trip.